akshita5458/IPL_winning-Team-prediction/README.md

      -Data Cleaning: The dataset is cleaned and preprocessed to handle missing values, categorical variables, and other inconsistencies.

-     -Feature Engineering:features such as team performance, player statistics, and match conditions are engineered to enhance model performance.
+     -Feature Engineering: Features such as team performance, player statistics, and match conditions are engineered to enhance model performance.

      -One-Hot Encoding: Categorical variables (e.g., team names, match venues) are converted into numerical values using One-Hot Encoding for compatibility with machine learning algorithms.